Assistant Professor, Fordham University

 I am currently an Assistant Professor at Fordham University in New York.

-My primary field of interest is geometric analysis - with current emphasis on constant mean curvature surfaces and biharmonic maps.
+My primary field of interest is geometric analysis - with current emphasis on constant mean curvature surfaces, harmonic maps and biharmonic maps.

 - A minimal lamination of the interior of a positive cone with quadratic curvature blowup, Joint with S. Kleene, "J. Geom.
 Anal."
 25 (2015) 1409-1420